I have been an online writer for more than eight years. I enjoy writing about beauty and fashion, particularly vintage fashion.

 Ok.
 Personally, I think skinny jeans look bad on everyone with the possible exception of stick figures, but if you want to rock this style like everything else, it’s all about proportion.
 Look for a dark wash and make sure you get a GOOD fit.
-Pair them with a flowing shirt and loose long casual vest.
+Pair them with a flowing shirt and a loose long casual vest.
 Wear a long necklace to draw the eye down.
 Put on a pair of funky booties or high heel sandals and you will look smashing.

-Rule #8: Stay Away From Prints
+Rule #8: Stay Away From Prints.

 Where’s the fun in that?
 You are probably getting tired of reading, “pay attention to proportion” but it really is the key to dressing well and looking your best.
 Pick the correct size print for your frame.
 Don’t get a print so tiny and dainty that it takes what looks like a million of them to cover you.
-On the other hand if you are short, a print that is two large or busy is going to make you look worse.
+On the other hand, if you are short, a print that is too large or busy is going to make you look worse.
 Try to find a middle ground.
 This may mean you have to try a lot on, but it’s better than being stuck with something you aren’t going to be comfortable wearing.

 Rule #9: Listen to Fashion Experts.